craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 We opened the box, it had money, a sealed scroll case, and a bloodstained scrap of a map - similar to the map we got from Grom - that says "The tower rebuilt, the tide will rise, the living bound beneath the wave" and shows the tower built with the garrison 'below it'.

+We heard footsteps at midnight while folks were watching, so we know we're not alone.

 ## Stats

 | L. 3 | XP: 1,670 | /2,700 |           |